Refinitiv/Real-Time-SDK/README.md

 This is automatically built when building the EMA library (step shown below).
 Note that if you want to build libxml separately, a makefile is provided to you in `Ema/Src/libxml/src`.

 **For Windows**:
-The *libxml2* library will be created in `Ema/Src/libxml/src/Libs`.
-Copy the resultant `Libs` directory to the corresponding platform `Ema/Libs` directory.
+Building the windows project file will put the resulting libxml2 libraries in the `Ema/Libs` directory.

 ####2) Build the EMA library